lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 exporters and adapters.
 As soon as the module is well documented, its features are only basically lined up below.

-- Utility functions *exitWorkerProcess* and *terminateWorkerProcess* make it possible to terminate the worker process from within a Haskell handler.
+- Utility functions *terminateWorkerProcess* and *restartWorkerProcess* make it possible to terminate the worker process from within a Haskell service.
+  Function *finalizeHTTPRequest* finalizes the current HTTP request from an asynchronous Haskell handler with the specified HTTP status and body.
 Function *ngxRequestPtr* unmarshals the value of Nginx variable *\_r\_ptr*.
-  Function *ngxNow* returns current time cached inside the Nginx core.
+Function *ngxNow* returns the current time cached inside the Nginx core.
 - Data *TimeInterval* and utility functions *toSec* and *threadDelaySec* can be used to specify time delays for services.
 - A number of converters from custom types deriving or implementing instances of